mediavine/terraform-aws-services/.swm/task-definition-module.58mws6oh.sw.md

 ## Task Definition

-To create a task definition, you cn choose from a list of additional parameters.
-Only task_definition_name and container_definitions (include sidecar_definitions) are required.&nbsp;&nbsp;
+To create a task definition, you can choose from a list of additional parameters.
+Only task_definition_name and container_definitions (which contains sidecar_definitions) are required.&nbsp;&nbsp;

 <SwmSnippet path="examples/task-definition/main.tf" line="1">